|Burnt Meadow Mountain|

-A 3,148 foot long Stadeli T-Bar was constructed in 1971, climbing 675 vertical feet (some 475 vertical feet below the open summit of the north peak of Burnt Meadow Mountain) and serving trails up to one mile long.
-Operating without snowmaking, the ski area opened on February 5, 1972, and reportedly closed for the season in April.
-Cross country skiing was also reportedly offered.
+For the debut season of 1971-72, a 3,148 foot long Stadeli T-Bar was constructed, climbing 675 vertical feet (some 475 vertical feet below the open summit of the north peak of Burnt Meadow Mountain) and serving three trails up to one mile long.
+Carl Anderton served as general manager of the 28-acre alpine ski area, which also reportedly offered cross country skiing.
+Burnt Meadow Mountain debuted with free skiing on February 5, 1972, with natural snow likely keeping the area open into mid-April.

 The T-Bar (2008)

-Though the Pierces eventually sold Big Rock to Maine Winter Sports Center in 2000, it appears they still own the Burnt Meadow Mountain property and Brownfield Ski Area, Inc. as of 2014.
-While it is increasingly unlikely that Burnt Meadow Mountain will reopen, there are still rumors that the T-Bar could be removed and reinstalled elsewhere in New England.
+Though the Pierces eventually sold Big Rock to Maine Winter Sports Center in 2000, it appears the family still owns portions of the Burnt Meadow Mountain property and Brownfield Ski Area, Inc. as of 2021.
+Tracts of property were sold to individual family members in 2019 and 2020.

 Click on lift name for information and photos